rwblokzijl/Msc-thesis-EuroToken/thesis.md

 dedicated to this phenomenon, as users are incentivized to checkpoint as frequently as possible, while this might not be optimal for the network.

+## Extensibility

+EuroToken is designed to run mostly on the device of the user, only communicating with the validator using the standardised messages of IPv8 [@PyIPv8].
+The communication protocol of EuroToken is thus completely open and accessible to anyone.
+The extensibility of the system is exemplified in the UI of EuroToken in the app.
+This allowed for EuroToken to be easily integrated into the PeerChat app.

+Another example of the extensibility of EuroToken can be seen in the implementation of an unrelated project.
+A group of students implemented a liquidity pool for exchange between Bitcoin and EuroToken using its API in the Superapp [@LiquidityPool].

+EuroToken is open and extensibile to any compatible usecase, giving it the potential to facilitate a competitive market for innovation,

 ## System evaluation and ECB requirements

 In the problem description of this document we described the requirements of a